MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

 The `mz_metric_histograms` table contains recordings for each [Prometheus metric](/ops/monitoring#prometheus) in the system that is a histogram.
-The values are recorded every second and retained for five minutes.
+The values are recorded every 30 seconds and retained for five minutes.
 Each row of the table represents one bucket of one histogram from one recording.
 Note that Prometheus histograms are cumulative.

 Field    | Type                 | Meaning